YarnSpinnerTool/YarnSpinner/README.md

 Yarn Spinner needs your help to be as awesome as it can be!
 You don't have to be a coder to help out - we'd love to have your help in improving our [documentation](https://docs.yarnspinner.dev), in spreading the word, and in finding bugs.

-* Yarn Spinner's development is powered by our wonderful Patreon supporters.
-[Become a patron](https://patreon.com/secretlab), and help us make Yarn Spinner be amazing.
+* Yarn Spinner's development is powered by our wonderful Patreon supporters and Itch.io.
+[Become a patron](https://patreon.com/secretlab), or [buy Yarn Spinner on Itch.io](https://yarnspinner.itch.io), and help us make Yarn Spinner be amazing.
 * Our [issues page](https://github.com/YarnSpinnerTool/YarnSpinner/issues) contains a list of things we'd love your help in improving.
 * Follow [Yarn Spinner on Twitter](http://twitter.com/YarnSpinnerTool).